Disguised Copyright Infringement of Latent Diffusion Models: Introduction

 \section{Introduction}

-Generative models, especially the recent advanced Latent Diffusion Models (LDM) \parencite{RombachBLEO22}, have shown tremendous ability to generate new images, even of creative or artistic form according to text prompts.
+Generative models, especially the recent advanced Latent Diffusion Models (LDM) \cite{RombachBLEO22}, have shown tremendous ability to generate new images, even of creative or artistic form according to text prompts.
 Such models are trained on a large corpus of data, which may consist of copyrighted material.
-Additionally, prior works have established that such generative models are prone to regurgitating content from their training data \parencite{IppolitoTNZJLCC23, ZhangILJTC21, CarliniIJLTZ22, VyasKB23}, which may also be copyrighted.
+Additionally, prior works have established that such generative models are prone to regurgitating content from their training data \cite{IppolitoTNZJLCC23, ZhangILJTC21, CarliniIJLTZ22, VyasKB23,SimepalliSGGG23a,SimepalliSGGG23b}, which may also be copyrighted.

 In this paper, we will focus on copyright law within the jurisdiction of the United States.
 To establish a copyright violation, two factors \emph{must} be present.
 First, the accused must have had access to the copyrighted material.
 Second, the accused must produce content that bears ``substantial similarity'' to the copyrighted material (reproducing).
 Note that the definition of substantial similarity can be ambiguous.
-Within the context of images, its definition appears to be relatively broad \parencite{1987steinberg}, and in particular encompasses near-exact copies.
+Within the context of images, its definition appears to be relatively broad \cite{1987steinberg}, and in particular encompasses near-exact copies.

 Turning our attention to the former ``access'' criterion: the natural way to establish that a model had access to a particular piece of copyrighted material is to inspect its training data.
-For example, in the case of Andersen v.\ Stability AI Ltd.~\parencite{2023andersen}, the case was allowed to proceed based on the fact that copyrighted images were found in LAION-5B~\parencite{SchuhmannBVGWCCKMW22} (the training data used for Stable Diffusion) using haveibeentrained.com.
+For example, in the case of Andersen v.\ Stability AI Ltd.~\cite{2023andersen}, the case was allowed to proceed based on the fact that copyrighted images were found in LAION-5B~\cite{SchuhmannBVGWCCKMW22} (the training data used for Stable Diffusion) using haveibeentrained.com.